Definition of Outstanding Deposit

-An outstanding deposit refers to a company's receipts (cash, checks from customers, etc.) which have been recorded by the company, but the amount will appear on its bank statement at a later date.
+An outstanding deposit refers to a company's receipts (cash, checks from customers, etc.) which have been recorded in the company's general ledger accounts, but the amount does not yet appear on the bank statement.
 An outstanding deposit is also known as a deposit in transit.

-To illustrate an outstanding deposit, let's assume that on October 31 a company received cash and checks from customers in the amount of $800.
-Clearly the company should report the $800 as part of its cash as of October 31.
-However, the company did not deposit the $800 into its bank account until after October 31.
-Since the $800 is not on its bank statement as of October 31, the $800 is described as an outstanding deposit or deposit in transit as of October 31.
+Assume that on October 31, a company received cash and checks from customers in the amount of $800.
+This $800 should be reported as part of the company's cash balance as of October 31.
+However, the company did not deposit the $800 in its bank account until the morning of November 1.
+Since the $800 is not on the company's bank statement as of October 31, the $800 is an outstanding deposit or deposit in transit as of October 31.

 To guide you in preparing the bank reconciliation we developed a bank reconciliation template/form which is part of AccountingCoach PRO.
 You can also read our free Explanation of the Bank Reconciliation.